Being in control

 cameras also tend to have far better flashes.
 Another vital factor is the

-too.
+too, depending on which lens is fitted.
 That helps a lot with getting shots not otherwise

 available, eg the cart guy in Marrakech, who wasn't keen on the idea of